 Science is a wonderful thing for kids!
 There is so much to learn and discover right around us.
 Many science concepts start in the kitchen with simple materials you already have on hand.
-Fill a plastic tote with easy to find supplies and you will have a homemade science kit filled with learning opportunities that are sure to keep them busy all year long!
+Fill a plastic tote with easy-to-find supplies, and you will have a homemade science kit filled with learning opportunities that are sure to keep them busy all year long!

-DIY science kit supplies list
+DIY science kit supplies listPin

-What’s out Library Club all about?
-How about fantastic, instant access downloads to instructions, photos, and templates (for less than a cup of coffee each month)!
-With just a click of the mouse, you can find the perfect experiment, activity, or demonstration for right now.
-Learn more: Click here to check out the Library Club today.
+What’s our Library Club all about?
+How about fantastic, instant access downloads to instructions, photos, and templates (for less than a cup of coffee each month)?
+With just a mouse click, you can find the perfect experiment, activity, or demonstration right now.
+Learn more:

-join the library science club here
+join the library science club herePin

-Grab the MEGA Supply List below and get started filling your container!
+Grab the Free MEGA Supply List

-Amazon Prime – Science Deals
+Amazon Prime – Science Tools To Add

 Although this is a science kit with experiments to try, I specifically like the test tubes that are supplied.
 Super easy to reuse!